Community Care is Cost-Effective Care - ECHO Associates

 EASTERN CONNECTICUT HEMATOLOGY & ONCOLOGY ASSOCIATES

-Community Care is Cost-Effective Care!
+Community Care is Cost-Effective Care

-At ECHO, we pride ourselves on delivering the highest quality care in a cost-effective manner.
+At ECHO, we pride ourselves on delivering the highest quality care in an cost-effective manner.
 But what exactly does that mean?
 Below are answers to some of the common questions that people may wonder about when determining the best option for care.

 Is the cost of cancer care the same wherever you go?